getify/monio/MONADS.md

 const printGreeting = IO(() => console.log("Hello, friend!"));
 ```

-The above code implies a function called `Just(..)` that acts as a constructor (aka, "unit") of the `Just` monad type (aka, "identity" monad type).
-It also implies a function called `IO(..)` that acts as a constructor for the `IO` monad type (which holds functions).
+The above code implies a function called `Just(..)` that acts as a constructor (aka, "unit") of the `Just` monad (aka, "identity" monad).
+It also implies a function called `IO(..)` that acts as a constructor for the `IO` monad (which holds functions).

-What sort of benefits would this extra effort, to represent values and operations like this, get us, in these extra behaviors?
+What sort of benefits could we see from the extra effort to represent values and operations like this?

 ### Identity Monad (aka `Just`)

 **Monio Reference: [`Just`](MONIO.md)**

-Here's an example of using `Just(..)` to represent a number value monadically (`myAge`), and then produce another monadic number value `myNextAge` from it:
+Here's an example of using **Monio**'s `Just(..)` to construct a kind of monad, which represents a number value monadically (`myAge`), and then produce another monadic number value `myNextAge` from it:

 ```js
 // function birthday(age) { return age + 1 };